YottaDB/YDBPosix/doc/ydbposix.rst

 Testing
 -------------------------------------------------------------

-The expected output of make test is as below; manually verify whether the statement about Daylight Savings Time is correct.
+The expected output of `mumps -run %ydbposixtest` is as below; manually verify whether the statement about Daylight Savings Time is correct.

 .. parsed-literal::
     PASS Invocation
     PASS $zhorolog
     PASS $ZHOROLOG
-    Daylight Savings Time is in effect
+    Daylight Savings Time is not in effect
     PASS mktime()
     PASS Microsecond resolution
     PASS regmatch^%ydbposix 1